MarcoKrapf/GaloppSim/README.md

 ## Version history

+### Version 149.00 (10 September 2018)
+* Ten races
+* Race info in a pop-up or on the worksheet
+* Race speed from normal to 5 times faster
+* Horse can refuse to run
+* AI Edition: Display in Excel or TV mode possible
+* Voice output possible for some information

 ### Version 148.96 (30 June 2018)
 * Race information extended including a race progress bar and the current leader
 * Distance of the race track markers can be adjusted